Al-Itihaad al-Islamiya: Luuq administration and AIAI–SNF/Ethiopia conflict (1994–1997)

 By 1994, Al-Itihaad effectively gained control of the Gedo region of Somalia and headquartered itself in the city of Luuq.
 The organization replaced the dysfunctional customary law with Sharia, resulting in a secure environment and stable administration.
+In addition to providing stability AIAI also introduced free public education in the area they governed.
+Kenyan authorities also noted the increase in local security during AIAI’s rule.
 AIAI earned the respect of Luuq's population through their perceived honesty to the public and openness towards international aid.
 The administration's anti-clanism policies provoked the Somali National Front (SNF), a secular faction representing segments of the region's dominant Marehan clan, who accused AIAI of being "foreign forces taking control" The rising strength of AIAI led to military confrontations with the SNF, which was backed by the Ethiopian military.
 Ethiopia deployed troops and air power to assist the SNF against AIAI.
 This resulted in many Islamists who were not associated with Al-Itihaad to join the fight alongside them.
 Several Somali scholars produced fatwas calling on Somalis to fight the Ethiopian troops.

 Funded by wealthy Saudis, Al-Itihaad also had extensive connections with the Somali expatriate community in Kenya, in particular the Eastleigh district of Nairobi and the predominantly Muslim coastal regions.
 At its height, the AIAI militia numbered over 1,000 fighters.

 Over time, the rank and file of the organization became mired in heated debates over the issue of taking up arms against other Somali factions.
 Some members of AIAI renounced the use of violence against Somalis altogether and left the organization, while others who remained expressed unease over confrontations with other Somali factions.
 This debate forced Al-Itihaad to reconsider its strategy.